muratk3n/thirdwave/en/README.md

 ---

-Why should gov official read posts like mine?
+Why should gov official not read posts like mine?
 Bcz there is no institutional culture around what we do, just a guy typing away somewhere.
 I have no need to fit into a particular news cycle, and that can be a problem for the official who needs to roll with that